rberrelleza/hc-standup/readme.md

-A simple HipChat add-on that supports group mentions via room notifications.
+A simple HipChat add-on that supports async standups.

-For full help, type "/alias -h".
+For full help, type "/standup -h".